 Unlike traditional insurance, pay-per-mile car insurance rates focus on someone’s actual driving.

-Driving behavior, including how many miles someone drives, and the coverage selected, are the main factors Metromile considers.
+Driving behavior, including how many miles someone drives, and the car insurance coverage selected, are the main factors Metromile considers.
 Other factors include the vehicle and type of insurance policy.
 Depending on the state, Metromile also considers how long someone’s had insurance before, claims history, and other information.

-In contrast, traditional insurance rates may weigh more heavily on a driver’s age, gender, marital status, credit score, ZIP Code, or driving records, depending on the company, policy, and state.
 Often, insurance companies rely on these factors to determine the risk of large groups of drivers and might not personalize rates on a more individualized basis.
 Instead, Metromile uses technology and observed driving to help price rates down to the mile for each driver.

 Who should get pay-per-mile car insurance?